 For grants from £500,000 to £5 million - 10 per cent of the total project costs must come from other sources.

-This is the minimum required for eligibility of the fund, and we would encourage applicants to show higher levels of match funding in order to be competitive.
+This is the minimum required for eligibility of the fund, and we would encourage applicants to have higher levels of match funding for their application to be competitive.

 Eligible sources of partnership funding include: